JetBrains/skiko/samples/SkiaMultiplatformSample/README.md

 # Skia multiplatform samples

 ## run iOS with Xcode
- - Work's only on Mac with Intel CPU
+ - Works only on Mac with Intel CPU (for now)
  - Install xcodegen
  - run `xcodegen`
  - run `open SkikoSample.xcodeproj`